Ever heard of the Donut Indiana-Sport-Avion set? If you haven’t, you’re not alone.

-The 1936 Donat Indiana-Sport-Avion set remains a mystery to collectors.
-The black and white set features a variety of sports and non-sports cards but not much more is known.
+The 1935/36 Donat Indiana-Sport-Avion set remains a mystery to collectors.
+This mixed set features a variety of sports and non-sports cards but not much more is known.

 Babe Ruth headlines the set and only one other baseball player (Darrell Blanton) is included in the entire set.
 Other popular known sports include American football, boxing, and wrestling.
 The football card is called ‘Rugby American’ but it depicts the sport of football, not rugby.
 The Tour de France is also heavily featured in the set, which makes sense, given the cards’ French origins.
 Beyond Ruth, the boxing cards in the set are a big deal.
 One features a very early card of Hall of Famer Joe Louis.
 Hall of Famer Max Baer is also in the set.

 The name is somewhat puzzling at first since ‘Avion’ translated means ‘plane’ in English.
 But what many collectors do not realize is that many early cards in the set’s numbered checklist are indeed cards of various airplanes.
 And counting some cards for auto racing, approximately 2/3 of the set features modes of transportation, such as airplanes, cars, and boats.

 Fronts of the card feature the aforementioned black and white image with the ‘Indiana-Sport-Avion’ name in bold, black letters at the bottom.
 Below that is a caption of what is being depicted as well as a card number.

 Two things have caused some confusion surrounding this set.
 First, there are actually three variations of these Indiana-Sport-Avion cards.
 While the subjects are believed to be the same in the three, some images may be cropped differently and the font in the three variations is different.

 One font is skinny and narrow while a second, more common version has thicker letters.
 A third that also uses thicker letters has slightly larger letters than the second.